-From our original design, people wanted to call our office which lowered our conversion rates.
+From our original design, people wanted to call our office, which lowered our conversion rates.

-When I was still answering calls there were times I missed phone calls because I was handling another customer and by the time I could reach back, the customer already booked with another service.
+When I was still answering calls, there were times I missed phone calls because I was handling another customer, and by the time I could reach back, the customer already booked with another service.

-At other times, folks just didn’t want to be on the phone, rushing the conversation which didn’t allow us enough time to tell them what they needed to hear in order to convince them to book with us.
+At other times, folks just didn’t want to be on the phone, rushing the conversation which didn’t allow us enough time to tell them what they needed to hear to convince them to book with us.

 Once we re-did everything the calls decreased and the conversions online increased to 2.32%.

-One major thing we did, was we made sure all of our ads said something about “instant pricing online’ or ‘book online’ so the prospect knew that they could get pricing or book online before they even landed on our website.
+One major thing we did, we made sure all of our ads said something about “instant pricing online’ or ‘book online’ so the prospect knew that they could get pricing or book online before they even landed on our website.